Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 > Make sure that **ONLY** the USB drive that you want to format is plugged in.

->Be careful, this will destroy **ALL** data in the USB drive
+> Be careful, this will destroy **ALL** data in the USB drive

 >** YOU WILL LOSE ALL YOUR USB DATA **

 ### How to run
-1. Navigate to "nc-format-USB" in the TUI or the WebUI.
+1. Navigate to `nc-format-USB` in the TUI or the WebUI.
-2. Change "LABEL" to a label you like.
+2. Change `LABEL` to a label you like.
 3. Click Run or Start.

 ## nc-forward-ports